 Continual pricing strategy optimization: a secret weapon for your recurring billing business

-Collin describes frequent pricing iteration as a secret weapon.
+Collin describes frequent pricing iteration as a secret weapon for how to increase recurring revenue.
 And she’s probably right.
 Most online content about SaaS business growth focuses on acquisition.
 Yet, Price Intelligently found monetization is nearly four times more effective than acquisition in raising a business’s bottom line.

 Despite this, the same study found most businesses think about pricing for only six hours over the course of their entire lifetime.